openpipekit/openpipekit.github.io/README.md

 #### install command
-An `install` install command for initialization of required environment variables and downloading of dependencies.
+An `install` command for initialization of required environment variables and downloading of dependencies.

-- An install command for initialization of required environment variables and downloading of dependencies.

 #### onboot command